-Given favorable market response to its high quality and innovative products, Ayala Land posted consolidated revenues of P18.1 billion, 24% higher than previous year's level.
+Given favorable market response to its high quality and innovative products, Ayala Land posted a record-high consolidated revenues of P18.1 billion, 24% higher than previous year's level.
 Initiatives to efficiently manage cost cushioned the effects of increasing margin pressure from rising costs, enabling the Company to post an 11% growth in net income to P3.0 billion.